-In Genesis 11 we read a story that is the carbon copy of history from garden onward.
+In Genesis 11 we read a story that is the carbon copy of history from the garden onward.

-With the goal of making a name for themselves keenly in view, the descendants of Noah settled in the land of Shinar and started building a tower to reach to the heavens.
+With the goal of making a name for themselves keenly in view, the descendants of Noah settled in the land of Shinar and started building a tower to reach the heavens.
 Just like our ancestors, we are no different, except for the fact that we don’t use bricks to build our towers.

 In his book How the Gospel Brings Us All the Way Home, Derek Thomas defines legalism as, “being asked to obey in order to win God’s favor”.